Montmorency Falls is a spectacular waterfall in Quebec City.

-We may have saved one of the best spots for last on our trip to Quebec City.
-After a busy few days wandering the city streets, marveling at the fortified walls, and exploring the sites of this historic UNESCO site, we ventured outside of the downtown area to Montmorency Falls.
+Justin and I may have saved one of the best spots for last on our trip to Quebec City.
+After a busy few days wandering the city streets, marveling at the fortified walls, and fully exploring this historic UNESCO World Heritage site, we ventured outside of the downtown area to Montmorency Falls.
 We stopped here before embarking on the eight-hour drive home, and it was one of the highlights of our trip.
-It is a given that if you’re a fan of outdoor marvels and waterfalls (who isn’t?), Montmorency Falls Quebec is somewhere you simply must go.
+If you’re a fan of outdoor marvels and waterfalls (who isn’t?), Montmorency Falls Quebec is somewhere you simply must go.

 Montmorency Falls, or Chute Montmorency, is a huge waterfall located along the Montmorency River.
 And I’m not exaggerating, it is a huge waterfall.
-At 275 feet high and 150 feet across, it is the highest waterfall in all of Quebec.
+At 275 feet high and 150 feet across, it is the highest of all the waterfalls in Quebec.
 It’s even nearly 100 feet higher than Niagara Falls!
-There are several different ways to enjoy views of the waterfall: from down at the base of the waterfall, from several staircases beside the waterfall, and from a suspension bridge over the crest of the falls!
+There are several different ways to enjoy views of the waterfall: from the cable car, from down at the base of the waterfall, from several staircases beside the waterfall, and from a suspension bridge over the crest of the falls!

 Riding the Cable Car

-We parked our car at the parking lot within the entrance to Montmorency Falls Park (Parc de la Chute-Montmorency), located at the top of the waterfall.
+We parked our car at the parking lot within the entrance to Montmorency Falls Park (Parc de la Chute-Montmorency), located at the top of this Quebec waterfall.
 From there, we chose to ride the aerial cable car down to the bottom of the waterfall.
 There are two trams running back and forth all day long, so it does not take long to wait for one to arrive.
 The ride from top to bottom was very smooth, and we were provided with incredible views of the waterfall on the way down.
 You can see Montmorency Falls from afar for the first time, and the scenery is nothing short of stunning.

 Base of Montmorency Falls

-The waterfall itself was absolutely gorgeous.
+Montmorency Falls is absolutely gorgeous.
 The mist got quite intense at times right beside the falls.
 Some puddles had accumulated on the ground, but there were some ledges that you could step on above the puddles to avoid getting your feet too wet.
-We stood here for quite some time, marveling at its beauty and the sheer force of the water as it endlessly pummeled over the cliff.
+Justin and I stood here for quite some time, marveling at its beauty and the sheer force of the water as it endlessly pummels over the cliff.

 Suspension Bridge Above the Falls

-After we were finished viewing the falls from the base, we ventured back up to the top of the waterfall for yet another scenic lookout!
-This time, it was from right above the waterfall on a suspension bridge that extended completely across the top of Montmorency Falls.
-We took the cable car back up to the top (another fun ride!).
+After we were finished viewing the falls from the base, we ventured back up to the top of the waterfall for yet another scenic lookout.
+This time, it was from right above the waterfall on a suspension bridge that extends completely across the top of Montmorency Falls.
+We took the cable car back up to the top, which was another enjoyable ride.
 From there, we walked beyond Montmorency Manor (Manoir Montmorency) on a five minute walk to the bridge.

 Montmorency Manor was the summer residence of Prince Edward, Duke of Kent, the father of Queen Victoria.
 It was constructed in 1781.
 Nowadays, it contains a restaurant with a lovely patio, and an interpretive center.
 The building itself is quite lovely and perfectly restored.
 There is a beautiful fountain right outside the front of Montmorency Manor, along with pretty flower gardens.
 It’s also a pretty convenient rest stop as there’s a place to use the bathroom, if needed.

 After a short scenic walk, we were rewarded with impressive views of the surrounding region, as well as the waterfall.
-It was quite loud as the water rushed over the rocky cliff edge.
-While the view of the waterfall itself was best from down below, the suspension bridge offered fantastic area sights of the bridge to Île d’Orléans and the Montmorency River.
+The water rushing over the rocky cliffs was very loud and powerful.
+While the view of the waterfall itself was best from down below, the suspension bridge offers fantastic area sights of the bridge to Île d’Orléans and the Montmorency River.
 You simply must see the waterfall from up above and down below to fully appreciate it.

 - Try to go here on a weekday in the summer.
-It wasn’t very busy for us, even on a Friday with a cruise ship in port!
+It wasn’t very busy for us, even on a Friday with a cruise ship in port.
 I could imagine it getting busier here on the weekends during the summer.
-Either that, or visit during the Spring, Fall, or even the Winter for an alternate snowy and icy view!
+You can visit Montmorency Falls in the spring and the fall, for fewer crowds and beautiful scenery.

 - The entire cove of the park is lit up at night.
-While we didn’t go here in the evening to see the lights at Montmorency Falls, but I’d love to return to see it.
+We didn’t visit in the evening to see the lights at Montmorency Falls, but I’d love to return to see it.

 - Traveling to Montmorency Falls in the winter would be awesome.
 I’d love to see Montmorency Falls frozen over.
 Snowshoes are available for rent here in the winter.
-You can also winter camp here and go ice climbing!
+You can also winter camp here and go ice climbing.
+What an adventure!

 5300 boulevard Sainte-Anne